 [Art] Alfredo Conrique (HeyPogo)

 The hypnotic, multicoloured and transmutative third-eye design of this poster feels like a vibrant stylistic hybrid between Jodorowsky's The Holy Mountain and Nintendo's Legend of Zelda.
-I was so impressed by this striking poster art that I immediately checked out all of Alfredo's work and soon recognised how much of a seriously talented, diverse and respectable artisan this man was.
+We were so impressed by this striking poster art that we immediately checked out all of Alfredo's work and soon recognised how much of a seriously talented, diverse and respectable artisan this man was.
 Please enjoy our interview and his brilliant artwork!

 Can you please introduce yourself?